-Registrar may direct the removal of certain officers
+45. Registrar may direct the removal of certain officers

-- 45. (1) The registrar may direct an insurer to terminate the appointment of any person who has been contracted or employed in any way to provide a service to that insurer if the registrar is satisfied that the person's appointment may prejudice the interests of policyholders. - (2) The registrar shall issue the directive contemplated in subsection (1) in writing and he shall furnish the insurer concerned with his reasons for directing the removal of the officer. - (3) The insurer shall ensure that the officer referred to in subsection (1) immediately ceases to be associated with the insurer in any way. - (4) The insurer or the officer may appeal to the Insurance Board to set aside the registrar's directive. - (5) If no appeal has been lodged against the registrar's directive within 30 days then the registrar may apply to the court to make his directive an order of the court.
+- (1) The Registrar may direct an insurer to terminate the appointment of any person who has been contracted or employed in any way to provide a service to that insurer if the Registrar is satisfied that the person's appointment may prejudice the interests of policyholders. - (2) The Registrar shall issue the directive contemplated in subsection (1) in writing and he shall furnish the insurer concerned with his reasons for directing the removal of the officer. - (3) The insurer shall ensure that the officer referred to in subsection (1) immediately ceases to be associated with the insurer in any way. - (4) The insurer or the officer may appeal to the Insurance Board to set aside the Registrar's directive. - (5) If no appeal has been lodged against the Registrar's directive within 30 days then the Registrar may apply to the Court to make his directive an order of the Court.

-Registrar to be notified of certain appointments and terminations
+46. Registrar to be notified of certain appointments and terminations

-- 46. (1) An insurer shall inform the registrar in writing of the appointment of any person as a director or managing executive and shall furnish to the registrar a brief curriculum vitae of the person and a description of his powers and duties. - (2) An insurer shall inform the registrar in writing of the termination of the services of a director or managing executive and supply him with the reasons for the termination
+- (1) An insurer shall inform the Registrar in writing of the appointment of any person as a director or managing executive and shall furnish to the Registrar a brief curriculum vitae of the person and a description of his powers and duties. - (2) An insurer shall inform the Registrar in writing of the termination of the services of a director or managing executive and supply him with the reasons for the termination.

-Appointment, powers and duties of auditor
+47. Appointment, powers and duties of auditor

-- 47. (1) Every insurer shall appoint an auditor for his business provided that such appointment shall be of no force unless approved by the registrar. - (2) An application for approval of the appointment of the auditor must be submitted in terms of regulation 2. - (3) The registrar may withdraw the approval of an auditor's appointment if he becomes aware of any information which indicates that the auditor's appointment might prejudice the policy holders.
+- (1) Every insurer shall appoint an auditor for his business provided that such appointment shall be of no force unless approved by the Registrar. - (2) An application for approval of the appointment of the auditor must be submitted in terms of the Regulations. - (3) The Registrar may withdraw the approval of an auditor's appointment if he becomes aware of any information which indicates that the auditor's appointment might prejudice the policyholders. - (4) An auditor shall immediately upon discovery bring to the Registrar's attention any aspect of the insurer's business that he considers is harmful to the interests of the policyholders. - (5) Where an insurer terminates the appointment of an auditor, the auditor shall, within 30 days, submit a report to the Registrar stating- - (a) whether he is aware of any irregularity, financial or otherwise, pertaining to the insurer; - (b) particulars of the irregularity; and - (c) the reason, if any, advanced by the insurer for the termination of his appointment. - (6) The Registrar shall not approve any director or employee of an insurer as an auditor.

-- (4) An auditor shall immediately upon discovery bring to the registrar's attention any aspect of the insurer's business that he considers is harmful to the interests of the policyholders. - (5) Where an insurer terminates the appointment of an auditor, the auditor shall, within 30 days, submit a report to the registrar stating- - (a) whether he is aware of any irregularity financial or otherwise pertaining to the insurer; - (b) particulars of the irregularity; and - (c) the reason, if any, advanced by the insurer for the termination of his appointment. - (6) The registrar shall not approve any director or employee of an insurer as an auditor. - (7) The auditor shall ensure that every financial statement of the insurer is properly drawn up and fairly reflects the financial position of the insurer. - (8) The auditor shall bring to the notice of the registrar any irregularity which, in his opinion, may lead to financial loss if not rectified. - (9) No director or employee of an insurer shall hinder the appointed auditor in the performance of his duties and shall surrender any information requested by the auditor. - (10) The approved auditor shall satisfy himself that the statements of assets to be submitted in terms of regulations 6, 7 and 8 correctly represents the insurer's financial position.
+- (7) The auditor shall ensure that every financial statement of the insurer is properly drawn up and fairly reflects the financial position of the insurer. - (8) The auditor shall bring to the notice of the Registrar any irregularity which, in his opinion, may lead to financial loss if not rectified. - (9) No director or employee of an insurer shall hinder the appointed auditor in the performance of his duties and shall surrender any information requested by the auditor. - (10) The approved auditor shall satisfy himself that the statements of assets to be submitted in terms of the Regulations correctly represents the insurer's financial position.

-Appointment, powers and duties of valuator
+48. Appointment, powers and duties of valuator